XiangKONG2333/personal_page/_pages/about.md

   - /about.html
 ---
 Hello, welcome to my personal page!
-I am Xiang KONG, a PhD candidate from *Centres des Matériaux*.
-I am working on the damage and fracture study of an aluminium alloy.
+I am Xiang KONG, a PhD candidate from [Centres des Matériaux](https://www.mat.minesparis.psl.eu/Accueil/) Mines ParisTech.
+Currently, I am working on the damage and fracture study of an aluminium alloy.